 Bandipur, located midway between Kathmandu and Pokhara, is an enchanting hilltop settlement that was once an important stop on the India-Tibet trade route.

-Bandipur is a beautiful example of traditional Newari culture.
-The town’s winding lanes are dotted with
+Bandipur is a beautiful place to see traditional Newari culture.
+The town’s winding lanes are dotted with 18th century architecture and teaming with farmers and traders going about their daily business on foot.

 Located in the Terai Region in the far west of Nepal, Bardia is Nepal’s largest national park and wilderness area.